 Keep it simple in the beginning, before moving to advanced exercises

 Start off with the basics.
 Create a project, manage a project and successfully complete a project on time and on budget.
 Once you have the basics in place and your team has started using the software, you can roll out more advanced functionality.

-Lay out the basic milestones for all of your current projects, so that they entire team gets visibility to where projects stand, at least at a high-level.
+Layout the basic milestones for all of your current projects, so that the entire team gets visibility to where projects stand, at least at a high-level.
 As your team gains muscle and comfort in maintaining simple project plans, add in the additional details that will give greater clarity.